Sachin20010517/circleci-eks-deploy-Terraform_Code/README.md

 2️⃣ Let's install dependency to deploy the application

 ```
   cd kube_terraform/ToDo-App/
   terraform init
 ```

+3️⃣ **Create the S3 Bucket and DynamoDB Table**:

+Before configuring the backend in Terraform, ensure you create the S3 bucket and DynamoDB table in your AWS account.

+### I) Create the S3 Bucket:

+- Go to the AWS S3 console and create a bucket with a unique name (e.g., `your-unique-s3-bucket-name`).
+- Ensure the bucket's region matches your EKS cluster's region.

+### II) Create the DynamoDB Table:

+- Go to the DynamoDB console and create a table.
+  - **Table Name**: Choose a name (e.g., `your-dynamodb-table-name`).
+  - **Partition Key**: Set the **partition key** as `LockID` of type `String`.
+    This key is required for Terraform to use DynamoDB for state locking.

-3️⃣ Edit the below file according to your configuration
+4️⃣ Edit the below file according to your configuration

 `vim kube_terraform/ToDo-App/backend.tf`